TeachBooks/mirror_mude_book/book/fvm/intro.md

 (fvm)=
-# Introduction to the Finite Volume Method
+# PDEs and the Finite Volume Method

-The Finite Volume Method (FVM) is a numerical approach for solving Partial Differential Equations (PDEs); it builds on many of the concepts covered by the Finite Difference Method (FDM), covered earlier in this textbook.
-One main advantage of the FV method is that it is relatively simple to apply to a wide variety of physics-based conservation laws (e.g., mass, momentum and energy), and an Eulerian reference frame, making it well-suited to flow-based problems (e.g., fluid flow).
+The Finite Volume Method (FVM) is a numerical approach for solving partial differential equations (PDEs); it builds on many of the concepts covered by the Finite Difference Method (FDM), covered earlier in this textbook.
+One main advantage of the finite volume method is that it is relatively simple to apply to a wide variety of physics-based conservation laws (e.g., mass, momentum and energy), and an Eulerian reference frame, making it well-suited to flow-based problems (e.g., fluid flow).

+## PDEs

+In general we will consider conservation problems, for example a simple mass balance:

+$$
+\textrm{Input} - \textrm{Output} = \Delta \textrm{Storage}
+$$

+For mass

+-

+## FVM Overview

 The general scheme for FV problems is as follows: